 Head of Meltshop Technology

-eller i hela Sverige Visa alla jobb hos Stegra Boden AB i Boden
+eller i hela Sverige Visa alla jobb hos Stegra AB i Stockholm

 The Head of Meltshop Technology is responsible for leading and overseeing all engineering and technological aspects of Meltshop operations.
 The role ensures that designs are efficient, compliant, and aligned with company standards.
 It is critical for advancing quality, safety, and innovation within our steelmaking facilities.